 Quartiles divide the data into four groups, each containing an equal number of values.
-Quartiles are divided by the 25th, 50th, and 75th percentile.
+Quartiles are divided by the 25th, 50th, and 75th percentile, also called the first, second and third quartile.
 One quarter of the values are less than or equal to the 25th percentile.
 Three quarters of the values are less than or equal to the 75th percentile.